dalesgit/logseq/pages/Module 2 session 1.md

 		- not a destination, it's the way to reach a destination
 		- could be short or long
 		- bringing God into the decision
+		- even a wrong decision, God is still there
 		-